 Below, take a look at the slides from my presentation to get a better idea of how we spent the day.
 Additionally, click here to access the instructional materials participants got to try in our hands-on instructional experience.

-For this workstation sample, your job is to select a sample teaching and learning video from below to analyze.
+Take a look at some samples of teaching and learning through student-centered small groups.
 I have included sample videos from both primary and secondary contexts.
-Through the lens of autonomous student-centered learning in the world-language classroom, please answer one of the following questions in a comment response to this blog post.
+Through the lens of autonomous student-centered learning in the world-language classroom, consider the following questions:

 Check out my latest conference presentation under the "Presentation and Publications" heading!
 Click here to see the resources and content of my talk on metacognition in the target language.
 Thanks to all who attended and participated in my presentation in Anaheim.

 The culminating celebration of our great success in 2018 was a community-based Mexican Posada on December 16th, 2017.

 I passed my classes and have completed the required final portfolio in order to earn a Master of Science in Education from Johns Hopkins University.